Mashreq (bank): Recognitions

 In 2024, Brand Finance ranked Mashreq as the fastest-growing banking brand in the Middle East in its Banking 500 rankings.
 The bank was also named the Middle East's Best Digital Bank for the fifth consecutive year at the Euromoney Awards for Excellence.
 Additionally, The Banker's Top 1000 Global Bank Ratings recognized Mashreq as the Best Performing Bank in the UAE for the second consecutive year.
 The bank also received the Banking Group Brand of the Year – MENA award at the Global Banking & Finance Awards.

+Mashreq was ranked 17th on Forbes Middle East's 30 Most Valuable Banks 2025 list.
+It also ranked 23rd on Forbes Middle East's Top 100 Listed Companies 2025 list.

 Financial Performance

 For the year 2024, Mashreq reported a net profit before tax of AED 9.9 billion.